Aurevwuh/Electives2-3---FinalProject/README.md

-# FInals - Interactive Global Spy Mission Game
+# Finals - Spy Espionage

 An immersive web-based educational game built with **Vue 3** and **Supabase**, where players complete cipher puzzles, solve missions across different countries, and unlock classified intelligence.
 Perfect for learning cybersecurity concepts and codebreaking!